samsonweiner/CNAsim/README.md

 ```
 # Usage

-Hippo is run through the command line by simply calling
+CNAsim is run through the command line by simply calling

 ```
-python hippo.py
+python main.py
 ```

-Hippo consists of three phases: 1) Generate the cell lineage tree, 2) simulate genomes and mutations, and 3) generate single-cell data.
+CNAsim consists of three phases: 1) Generate the cell lineage tree, 2) simulate genomes and mutations, and 3) generate single-cell data.
 The following documentation details the relevant parameters associated with each phase.

 ### I/O and Utilities